qnritumoni/Crypto-Sentiment-Pulse-Bitcoin-Fear-Greed-Analysis/README.md

 <img width="962" height="446" alt="image" src="https://github.com/user-attachments/assets/76dfa2f1-e042-47eb-b521-d6117a68ca3d" />

-This Key influencers analyze-what influences BTC closing to increade or decrease.And when is BTC closing more likely to be low or high.
+This Key influencers analyze-what influences BTC closing to increase or decrease.
+And when is BTC closing more likely to be low or high.

 ## Expected Outcomes